-As many organizations look to become more agile and customer-centric, HR risks being seen as an internal hurdle to high performance.
+As many organizations look to become more agile and customer-centric, HR risks are seen as an internal hurdle to high performance.
 HR leaders have been searching for a way to meet this challenge.

 Agile is an iterative approach to developing initiatives that are structured around experimentation, integration, and review, and supported by a trusting and collaborative culture.
 Agile has its roots in the software development world, but the mindset and principles of agile are increasingly being tested in the world of human resources.

 In this article, we explore agile HR lessons from the tech world, why agile HR teams need real-time feedback, and how agile HR teams approach employee feedback.

 Agile HR lessons from the tech world

 Agile’s natural habitat is software development, which was introduced as a way of meeting rapidly changing and complex customer demands.
 As the Harvard Business Review says in their piece on the new rules of talent management, "Agile isn’t just for tech anymore. now it’s transforming how organizations hire, develop, and manage their people."

 For HR, agile will necessarily look and feel different.
 The question is: what can HR learn from software developers’ experiences?

 The answer is probably not surprising.
 As with all significant cultural changes – and agile is cultural – the difficulties have often come with implementation.
 These challenges have led leading businesses, like Spotify, and agile thinkers, like Alistair Cockburn, to refine their approach to agile HR over time.
 In both cases, it was about taking agile back to its key imperatives: deliver, collaborate, reflect and improve.